Digital Onboarding KYC: Drop-Offs & Compliance

 Digital KYC onboarding loses 40-70% of prospects between sign-up and approval.
-Learn how to optimize each step to reduce drop-offs while meeting FCA, JMLSG and UK Digital Identity Trust Framework requirements.
+Learn how to optimize each step to reduce drop-offs while meeting FINTRAC

 Summarize this article with

 A poorly designed digital KYC onboarding journey loses between 40 and 70% of its prospects before completion.
-For a fintech processing 5,000 sign-ups per month with an average lifetime revenue of GBP 120 per active customer, a 55% drop-off rate translates to GBP 3.96 million in annual revenue that never materialises.
+For a fintech processing 5,000 sign-ups per month with an average lifetime revenue of CAD 160 per active customer, a 55% drop-off rate translates to CAD 5.28 million in annual revenue that never materialises.
 The problem is rarely regulatory: it is the user experience that kills conversion, not compliance.
 This article breaks down, step by step, where prospects drop off and how to fix it without compromising due diligence obligations.

-The Regulatory Framework for Digital Onboarding in the UK
+The Regulatory Framework for Digital Onboarding in Canada

-Digital customer onboarding in the UK operates within a layered regulatory framework that shapes every technical and UX decision in the onboarding flow.
+Digital customer onboarding in Canada operates within a layered regulatory framework that shapes every technical and UX decision in the onboarding flow.

-The European eIDAS 2.0 regulation and the European Digital Identity Wallet, while not directly binding on UK firms post-Brexit, will influence cross-border onboarding flows for firms operating in both jurisdictions.
+The European eIDAS 2.0 regulation and the European Digital Identity Wallet, while not directly binding in Canada, will influence cross-border onboarding flows for Canadian firms operating in both jurisdictions.

 Anatomy of Drop-Offs: Where and Why Prospects Leave